Deep Learning for Constrained Utility Maximisation: The Deep SMP Method for the Non-Markovian Case

 In our numerical example we consider the unconstrained case $K = \R$.
 As before, the presence of the $\delta_K$ term means that we must have $\eta$ = 0.
 This puts the problem in the same form as \cite{ma2020dual}, where only one process $\gamma$ needs to be found.

 This setup fits in our framework for a dual problem with $d = 2$, $m = 1$, and $n =2$.
-There is a slight difference in that only one of the initial state start points is a variable, and the other is fixed.
 This is not a multidimensional duality as the process $v$ appears in both state dynamics, but a single dimensional duality between $X$ and $Y$.
 The drift and diffusion functions are given by

 When we use the power utility $U(x) = \frac{x^p}{p}$ for $0<p<1$, exact solutions can be obtained for this problem.
 A solution is derived in \cite{ma2020dual} by assuming that the value function $u$ has the form